PauloCampana/random_variable/README.md

 You could also copy the whole repository somewhere and use the `.path` field instead of `.url`

-Then, on your `build.zig`, add the `dependency` at the top and the `addModule` for every exe/lib/tests you need:
+Then, on your `build.zig`, add the `dependency` at the top and the `addImport` for every exe/lib/tests you need:

 ```zig
 // ...